Converting Gallons to Cubic Feet: A full breakdown

 Q: Are there online calculators for this conversion?

 A: Yes, many online calculators are readily available that can perform this conversion quickly and accurately.
-However, understanding the underlying principles ensures you can perform the calculation independently and verify the results from any online tool.
+Still, understanding the underlying principles ensures you can perform the calculation independently and verify the results from any online tool.

 Q: What about other units of volume, like liters or cubic meters?